Will Joy-Anna Duggar Really Break A Duggar Family Wedding Tradition By Having A Long Engagement?

 If Joy-Anna Duggar has chosen to keep her family’s tradition of two- to three-month-long engagement periods alive, her real wedding date would fall sometime in May or June.
 The Duggar Family Blog reports that Jessa Duggar and Ben Seewald have speaking engagements booked for the weekends of June 17 and 24, so these dates are out.
 And according to the calendar for the Forsyth family’s business, Fort Rock Family Camp, they’ll be busy with family camps every weekend in June.
 The Forsyths also have a camp scheduled for the weekend of May 27, leaving May 6, 13, and 20 as the most likely possibilities for Joy-Anna and Austin’s wedding date.

 Do you think Joy-Anna Duggar and Austin Forsyth will get married sometime next month?
 And what do you think of the Duggar family’s tradition of keeping engagement periods short to prevent pre-wedding hanky-panky?
-Share your thoughts in the comments below.
+Share your thoughts in the comments section below.

 [Featured Image by Duggar Family/Facebook]